lhshonda/rannsoknir/basin/Equation.md

 In math-speak, equations present a statement of equality between [[Mathematical Expression|expressions]].
-Although related, the idea of an equation is not same as one of a [[Function|function]].
+Although related, the idea of an equation is not same as one of a [[Function (Math)|function]].

 The equation below states an equality between $10x-7$ and $82$.
 If one were to solve for $x$, the the statement would to serve that purpose instead.